Prolapse (band)

-Prolapse were an English indie rock band formed in Leicester, England, originally active from c.
-1992 to 2000.
-The group's sound was a mixture of punk rock, krautrock and shoegazing styles.
-The band's sound was also characterised by the alternating, contrasting vocal styles of Linda Steelyard and Mick Derrick.
+Prolapse are a British indie rock band formed in Leicester, England, originally active from c.
+1992 to 2000, reforming briefly 2015 and 2022 and officially in 2024.
+The group's sound is a mixture of punk rock, krautrock and shoegazing styles, and characterised by the alternating, contrasting vocal styles of Linda Steelyard and Mick Derrick.

 History

 Formation

 Prolapse formed in the summer of 1991 at Leicester Polytechnic's Friday night disco, "with the aim of being the most depressing band ever".
-Of the six members—vocalists Mick Derrick and Linda Steelyard, guitarists David Jeffreys and Patrick Marsden, bassist Mick Harrison, and drummer Tim Pattison—only Harrison and Pattison had performed together.
+Of the six members—vocalists Mick Derrick and Linda Steelyard, guitarists David Jeffreys and Pat Marsden, bassist Mick Harrison, and drummer Tim Pattison—only Harrison and Pattison had performed together.

 In a 1999 interview, Steelyard stated that the name was chosen "to indicate something undesirable in a miserable sort of way, rather than unsavoury.
 Unfortunately, we have come to realise that it makes some people think of arses."

 Cult following

 In 1993 the band released two EPs on Cherry Red Records, Crate and Pull Thru Barker, followed in 1994 by the single "Doorstop Rhythmic Bloc" and album Pointless Walks to Dismal Places, which won critical acclaim.
 The band gained attention for their live performances, particularly for songs like "Tina This Is Matthew Stone", which depicted a dialogue between two furious partners.
 The songs were not as much sung as they were acted over a musical accompaniment.
 After leaving Cherry Red records, they then went on to release a variety of singles and EPs on a number of different labels.

 In 1995, they released their second album, backsaturday, which saw them experimenting with both repetitive grooves and ambient soundscapes.
 The album was preceded by the single "TCR", which was included on the subsequent U.S. release of backsaturday.
 A remixed version of the 15-minute lead track "Flex" was also later issued as a limited edition 12-inch titled "Flexed".

 Their third album, The Italian Flag (1997), was an eclectic 13-track tour de force which saw Prolapse gain significant radio play for the first time, particularly for the lead single "Killing the Bland" and its follow-up "Autocade", though neither single became a hit.
 The album returned to the more melodic approach of the first LP, though now with a harder guitar sound, but this time there was also a whole diverse array of styles, earning the band many favourable reviews.
 The album was produced by Donald Ross Skinner, who was invited to join the band for their subsequent tour on keyboards and guitar.